AthiraThulasi/JavaLearningJournal/31_Inheritance/README.md

 Inheritance is the relationship between similar entities.

-Inheritance is a parent–child relationship, where the child class (subclass) can acquire the properties and behaviors (variables and methods) of the parent class (superclass) WITHOUT CREATING THE OBJECT**.
+Inheritance is a parent–child relationship, where the child class (subclass) can acquire the properties and behaviors (variables and methods) of the parent class (superclass) WITHOUT CREATING THE OBJECT.

 Parent: Person has name, age.